 'Our children and children's children can expect us to do everything we can to achieve climate neutrality by 2050', Minister Karliczek said at the MOPGA conference © BMBF / Bjoern Schulte

 For the first time, the conference brought together scientists from the fields of energy, earth system and climate research who were funded by the initiative in Germany and France.
-It also provided researchers with the opportunity to adopt a calling for a stronger role for science in the fight against climate change.
+It also provided researchers with the opportunity to adopt a joint statement calling for a stronger role for science in the fight against climate change.
 In addition, lectures by renowned speakers provided new impulses for the exchange between the approximately 200 conference participants from science, society and politics.

 Both Research Ministers welcomed the statement prepared by the scientists leading up to the conference, which calls for a strong role of research in the fight against climate change.